 - Tax credits overpayments

-- Tax credits and flexible working
+- Tax credits and childcare

 CPAG (England and Wales) also produce e-bulletin tax credits updates for advisers.
 The e-bulletins are published on the CPAG website and you can sign up to receive them via email.

 CPAG (Scotland) also produce e-bulletin tax credits updates for advisers, which are published on the CPAG Scotland website.

 CPAG also publish (both in hard copy and online) the Welfare Benefits and Tax Credits Handbook which has several tax credits chapters which explore the system in greater detail.